Reference guide

 Setup Utility has an auto-update mechanism that checks to see if you are running the latest version of the application.
 If a new version is detected, a pop-up will show up asking you if you would like to do the update.

-Within the menu of the Help Button you can always manually Check for Updates.
+Within the menu of the Settings Button you can always manually Check for Updates.

 Latest Version